EternalllZM/rtd-codz-staff/docs/source/onboard.rst

 You are under no obligation to continually moderate when life becomes busy and you require a break.

 .. warning::
-    :ref:`Taking a leave of absense during your Trial results in an immediate termination.`
+    :ref:`Taking a leave of absense during your Trial results in an immediate termination.
+If it is an emergency that you absolutely must take care of, please contact your mentor.`

 - **Inactivity**